istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Control plane

-If we want to install a new revision, which we call `canary`, we can must set the `revision` field:
+To install a new revision called `canary`, you would set the `revision` field as follows:

 {{< text bash >}}
 $ istioctl install --set revision=canary